jcalcutt/Lagrange/_posts/2017-12-23-a-note-on-this-site.md

 'USERNAME.github.io' ...<i>more info on naming conventions [here](https://help.github.com/articles/user-organization-and-project-pages/)
 - Edit the _config.yml (and _data/settings.yml) files as necessary
-- In Github settings, ensured Github pages is being served from the correct branch - 'gh-pages' in my case.
+- In Github settings, ensured Github pages is being served from the correct branch - 'origin/master' in my case.

 Now, in theory, the site is all ready to go.
 I could just make changes to